Testing from archive.php

 Continue reading…

-THE PERFECT BASE TO EXPLORE PORTUGAL’S DOURO VALLEY
+A GREAT HOTEL TO EXPLORE PORTUGAL’S DOURO VALLEY

 [DOURO VALLEY, PORTUGAL] — After a harrowing Google Maps-led hair-brained shortcut through curvy mountains roads (umm guess who was Navigator ), we arrived with our seasick passengers… ready for a drink.
 We drove through a gated entrance to a wine estate, wound up the road straight into the vines.
 A teeny sign on the right said “Reception ↘︎”.
 We slammed on the brakes.
 (Groans from the back) “That can’t be it…”.
 What we couldn’t see was the building built into the side of the cliff below us.
 Unlike Google Maps, we trusted this little sign.
 We fell out of the rental van, stumbled down the flinty steps and KABOOM.
 The view we were looking for.
 Just as Ana has prescribed.
 We walk into the Reception